MPh-py/MPh/docs/limitations.md

 same commands from Python.
 All credit to the JPype developers for making this possible.

-MPh therefore also inherits JPype's limitation, in that only one Java virtual machine can be managed within the same Python process, and thus only one Comsol client at a time.
-If several simulations are to be run in parallel, distributed over independent processor cores in an effort to achieve maximum speed-up of a parameter sweep, they have to be started as separate Python (sub-)processes.
+However, MPh therefore inherits JPype's limitation in that only one Java virtual machine can be managed within the same Python process, and thus only one Comsol client at a time.
+If several simulations are to be run in parallel, distributed over independent processor cores in an effort to achieve maximum speed-up of a parameter sweep, they have to be started as separate Python subprocesses.
 This is a feasible work-around, but a limitation nonetheless.
 Refer to section  ["Multiple processes"](demonstrations.md#multiple-processes) for a demonstration.